tezc/sc/uri/README.md

 ### Overview

-- URI parser but not a full featured one.
+- URI parser but not a full-featured one.
 It just splits parts of an url.
 - Internally, it does a single allocation but each part is represented as null
   ended string, so it plays nicely with C string functions.